A Revisit of Hashing Algorithms for Approximate Nearest Neighbor Search: A Comprehensive Comparison

 For KLSH, AGH and CH, we need to pick a certain number of anchor (landmark) points.
 We use the same 1,500 anchor points for all these algorithms, and the anchor points are generated by using kmeans with five iterations.
 Also, the number of nearest anchors is set to 50 for AGH and CH algorithms.
 Please see \cite{LiuWKC11ICML} for details.

-All the hashing algorithms are implemented in Matlab\footnote{Almost all the core parts of the matlab code of the hashing algorithms are written by the original authors of the papers.}, and we use these hashing functions to learn the binary codes for both base vectors and query vectors.
+All the hashing algorithms are implemented in Matlab\footnote{Almost all the core parts of the Matlab code of the hashing algorithms are written by the original authors of the papers.}, and we use these hashing functions to learn the binary codes for both base vectors and query vectors.
 The binary codes can then be fed into Algorithm \ref{alg:Qhamming} for search.
 We use the same 1,000 clusters generated by kmeans for all the hashing algorithms.
 The Matlab functions are run on an i7-5930K CPU with 128G memory, and the Algorithm \ref{alg:Qhamming} is implemented in c++ and run on an i7-4790K CPU and 32G memory.
 For the sake of reproducibility, both the Matlab codes and c++ codes are released on GitHub\footnote{https://github.com/ZJULearning/hashingSearch}.

-Besides all the hashing algorithms, we also report the performance of the basic quantization index as a baseline. \begin{itemize} \item {\bf KmeansQI}.
-The performance of KmeansQI (Kmeans Quantization Index) is reported to show the advantages of using hashing algorithms.
-In KmeansQI, we pick the nearest $C$ clusters to the query and compute the distances of all the points in these clusters to the query.
-The top $K$ points (with shortest distances to the query) are then returned. \end{itemize}
+Besides all the hashing algorithms, we also report the performance of the brute-force search as a baseline. \begin{itemize} \item {\bf brute-force}.
+The performance of brute-force search is reported to show the advantages of using hashing methods.
+To get different recall, we simply perform brute-force search on different percentage of the query number.
+For example, the brute-force search time on 90\% queries of the origin query set stands for the brute-force search time of 90\% recall. \end{itemize}